buchenberg/Prock/backend/docs/MongoDB-EFCore-Fix.md

 4. **Document Database Pattern**: ✅ Chosen - Best fit for MongoDB

 This fix maintains full functionality while working within the constraints of the MongoDB EF Core provider.

+> **Update:** This logic is now encapsulated within the `OpenApiRepository`.
+The Service layer interacts purely with DTOs, unaware of the underlying BSON complexities.